-REAL-WORLD EXPERIENCE

-- Get real-world experience through our Solent Acoustics consultancy or professional partners (Acoustics degrees). - Complement your studies with practical studio and venue-based work, building your hands-on skills through work experience at festivals and other live events, or through the Solent Live Event Society. - Work on media projects for clients and events through Solent Productions, or write for our film and television magazine, Diegesis. - Live overseas work assignment you'll build your technical and practical skills in digital video production, digital photography and audio production (International Media Production). - Opportunity to go to Berlin or to join our renowned filming crew for Glastonbury and Bestival. - You could gain work experience at high-profile broadcast events such as the Glastonbury Festival, NASS, Bestival, Cowes Week, Premier League football games or at the centre of projects with organisations such as the BBC, NME, Sky Sports and Radio 1Xtra. - Previous students have enjoyed working on TV pilots with the acclaimed producer of Blackadder, Ql using our crew and technical facilities. - Work experience opportunities are available at the American Cinema Editors Conference, EditFest and Sprocket Rocket (BA (Hons) Television Post-Production).
+REAL-WORLD EXPERIENCE - Complement your studies with practical studio and venue-based work, building your hands-on skills through work experience at festivals and other live events, or through the Solent Live Event Society. - Work on media projects for clients and events through Solent Productions, or write for our film and television magazine, Diegesis. - You have the opportunity to go on trips to the Berlin Film Festival and DocFest, and the chance to join our renowned filming crews at Glastonbury Festival. - You could gain work experience at high-profile broadcast events such as the Glastonbury Festival, NASS, Cowes Week, Premier League football games or at the centre of projects with organisations such as the BBC, NME, Sky Sports and Radio 1Xtra. - Previous students have enjoyed working on TV pilots with the acclaimed producer of Blackadder and QI, using our crew and technical facilities. - Work experience opportunities are available at the American Cinema Editors Conference, EditFest and Sprocket Rocket (BA (Hons) Post-Production for Film and Television).
+F A NUMBER OF SOLENT MEDIA GRADUATES NOW WORK AT SKY, THE BBC, ITV, CHANNEL 4, WARNER BROS, VIRGIN RECORDS, THE GUARDIAN, THE DAILY MAIL AND THE TIMES ACCREDITATIONS - Our BEng (Hons) Audio and Acoustic Engineering is approved by the Institute of Acoustics, delivering opportunities to gain real-world work experience and professional certification. - Several of our degrees are ScreenSkills accredited, including: BA (Hons) Television Production, BA (Hons) Post-Production for Film and Television and BA (Hons) Television Studio Production.